svoop/aipp/README.md

 end
 ```

-### Patches
+### Fixtures and Patches

+Fixtures is static data defined as YAML in the <tt>lib/aipp/regions/{REGION}/fixtures/</tt> directory.
+All fixtures are read automatically.
+Please note that the name of the AIP parser (e.g. `AD-1.3.rb`) must match the name of the corresponding fixture (e.g. `fixtures/AD-1.3.yml`).

-When parsed data is faulty or missing, you might have to use a different data source instead such as static data from a fixture file.
+When parsed data is faulty or missing, you may fall back to such static data instead.
 This is where patches come in.
-You can patch any AIXM attribute setter by defining a patch block inside the AIP parser:
+You can patch any AIXM attribute setter by defining a patch block inside the AIP parser and accessing the static data via `parser.fixture`:

 ```ruby
 module AIPP